-City, educational and health institutions working together for each other's mutual benefit through public-private partnerships to attract best talents.
+In most places this relationship is developed by leveraging the value of the institutions (learning environment, professors/instructors, students, staff, etc.) and the value of the place.
+Institutions of higher learning demand and create a physical and ideological environment to attract best talents.
 In a broader sense of place, it demands amenities that the city/community can provide such as housing, food, education, lifestyle, entertainment and recreation opportunities.
 It is a symbiotic relationship that helps to raise the standard of a place and creates a brand identity that not only helps the city/community but also the higher learning institutions to find its niche as a town-gown community in a regional marketplace.